Amazon Inventory Management Tips

 8. Track Amazon Inventory Turnover Rate

 Although you don’t have a crystal ball to see into your shop’s future, you can utilize critical reports to predict the upcoming shopping season.
 You should always be prepared for what may lie ahead.
 One of the best ways to do this is by tracking Amazon inventory turnover rates.
 Inventory turnover rates will tell you how fast a product is selling.
 You can use this information to order more or less product as needed.

 Promotions are your best friend, but can be your worst nightmare if you are unprepared.
 Customers are more likely to shop when they see a promotion – especially on Amazon, where price is king.
 When managing your inventory, you should anticipate promotions, so you can stock accordingly.

 10. Use Listing Mirror

 Although all of these tips will help you manage your inventory, if you really want your business to thrive you should utilize a listing management software like Listing Mirror.
-Listing Mirror helps you keep track of all of your listing data across every channel.
+Listing Mirror helps you keep track of your inventory and listing data across every sales channel.
+With Listing Mirror you can manage your Amazon, eBay, Shopify, Wish and other website product listings from one interface – and with the click of a few buttons, you can duplicate all of your Amazon listings into listings on the other 3rd party websites like eBay.
 This includes, but is not limited to, your inventory rates.
 This ensures your inventory data is always correct.
-Listing Mirror will also help you fulfill your orders through Fulfilled by Amazon, so your customers will be satisfied.
+Listing Mirror will also help you fulfill your orders through Fulfilled by Amazon (Amazon FBA), so your customers will be satisfied.